John Gilbert (actor): Death

 By 1934, alcoholism had severely damaged Gilbert's health.
-He suffered a serious heart attack in December 1935, which left him in poor health.
-Gilbert suffered a second heart attack at his Bel Air home on January 9, 1936, which was fatal.
+He suffered a serious heart attack in December 1935, which left him in even worse condition.
+A second heart attack on January 9, 1936, at his Bel Air home, was fatal.

 A private funeral was held on January 11 at the B.E.
 Mortuary in Beverly Hills.
 Among the mourners were Gilbert's two ex-wives, Leatrice Joy and Virginia Bruce, his two daughters, and stars Marlene Dietrich, Gary Cooper, Myrna Loy, and Raquel Torres.

 Gilbert was cremated and his ashes were interred at Forest Lawn Memorial Park, Glendale in Glendale, California.